delirehberi/amazing-deployment/README.md

 # Amazing Deployment

-A curated list of amazing Deployment tools and services.
+A curated list of amazing Deployment and services.

 - [Table Of Contents](#table-of-contents)
   - [Resources](#resources)